bobwei/algorithms/README.md

 # leetcode

-A study notes and solutions to algorithm using javascript.
+A study notes and solutions to algorithms using javascript.

 👉 [Javascript Solutions](src/leetcode/)